tkazec/bttrfly/README.md

 	  Properties:

-	    user: Email address you log in to Google Voice with.
+	    user: Email address you sign in to Google Voice with.
-	    pass: Password you log in to Google Voice with.
+	    pass: Password you sign in to Google Voice with.
 	          If 2-step verification is on, use an application-specific password.
 	    tokens: Optional Google Voice auth tokens.
 Logged after texts are sent.
 	    contacts: List of contacts.
 Meaningful keys: phone, skip.